memgraph/documentation/pages/help-center/faq.md

 There are three official Docker images for Memgraph:

-* `memgraph/memgraph` - the most basic Memgraph database instance.
+- `memgraph/memgraph` - the most basic MemgraphDB instance used to run a database instance and a command-line interface.
+- `memgraph/lab` - the image contains a web interface of [Memgraph Lab](/data-visualization), a visualization

+  software that helps you explore data stored in Memgraph
-* `memgraph/memgraph-mage` - the image contains a Memgraph database instance together with all the newest [MAGE](/advanced-algorithms) modules and graph algorithms.
+- `memgraph/memgraph-mage` - the image contains a MemgraphDB instance and the command-line interface together with all the newest graph algorithms and utility procedures.
-* `memgraph/memgraph-platform` - the image contains Memgraph database, Memgraph Lab, mgconsole and MAGE.
-Once started, mgconsole will be opened in the terminal, while Memgraph Lab is available at `http://localhost:3000`.

-The MAGE graph algorithm library includes [NVIDIA cuGraph](https://github.com/rapidsai/cugraph) GPU-powered graph algorithms.
-To use them, you need a specific kind of `memgraph-mage` image, so check the [documentation](/advanced-algorithms/install-mage) or [DockerHub](https://hub.docker.com/r/memgraph/memgraph-mage/tags?page=1&name=cugraph) for tags.
+The MAGE graph algorithm library also includes [NVIDIA cuGraph](https://github.com/rapidsai/cugraph) GPU-powered graph algorithms.
+To use them, you need a specific kind of `memgraph-mage` image, so check the [documentation](/advanced-algorithms/install-mage) or

+[DockerHub](https://hub.docker.com/r/memgraph/memgraph-mage/tags?page=1&name=cugraph)
+for tags.

+The easiest way to install Memgraph is to run [Memgraph Platform](/getting-started) which will run

+`memgraph/memgraph-mage` and `memgraph/lab` Docker images thus installing all the tools in the Memgraph ecosystem.

 ### Do I need to define a schema before importing data?